Next post.

 Yep, nearly done.

-other spellings: moonshine still, liquor still, stillhouse, still pot, and
+variations: moonshine still, liquor still, stillhouse, still pot,

 ★ If you find a still in the woods, best leave it be - unless you want company from the revenuer. ★